 The Division of Campus Safety is committed to providing the highest quality safety and security services in a respectful, professional and consistent manner.
 The Division is also committed to maintaining a work environment that encourages knowledge of, respect for and development of skills to effectively engage with diverse individuals and communities.
 Applicants from members of historically underrepresented groups including minorities, women, members of the LGBTQ community, people with disabilities and veterans are encouraged to apply.

 The Campus Safety Officer position is assigned to Patrol Operations within Campus Safety.
 Campus Safety Officers are the primary safety and security personnel for the University.
 Their duties include, but are not limited to, patrol of the campus and its buildings and assisting the campus community with a wide variety of problems and concerns.
-There are four Campus Safety Officer openings.
+We will be filling multiple positions from this posting.

 - Patrols assigned areas, physically inspecting buildings and checking doors, windows, entries and exits for safety.